WAKL (FM): Country (1984–2008)

-Oldies/classic hits (2008-2012)
+Oldies/classic hits (2008–2012)

 On February 29, 2008, Citadel announced that WYAY would drop its country format for oldies.
 A majority of the on-air talent was released, including Rhubarb Jones, who had served at the station since 1985.
 This format change was triggered by Citadel's financial hardships that occurred after the company's purchase of ABC Radio.
 Jones had been the longest-running morning DJ on Atlanta radio.
 Dallas McCade and traffic reporter Greg Talmadge were the only on-air survivors of the switch to oldies.
 They later moved to co-owned country station WKHX.
 Jones died in 2017.

 On March 9, 2008 at 12:56 p.m., WYAY played its last country song, "Stealing Cinderella" by Chuck Wicks.
 The station then aired a live NASCAR radio broadcast (the Kobalt Tools 500 from Atlanta Motor Speedway).
-Then at 7:00 p.m., just after the race had finished, the station switched to an oldies format, rebranding itself as "True Oldies 106.7."
+Then at 7:00 p.m., just after the race had finished, the station switched to an oldies format, rebranding itself as "True Oldies 106.7".
 The first song played was "Revolution" by The Beatles.
 The station featured the syndicated Imus in the Morning and ABC's The True Oldies Channel all day, similar to a format flip that occurred on sister station WJZW in Washington, D.C., on February 29, 2008.
 The oldies format had been absent from the metro Atlanta area for several years.
 WYAY promoted a playlist of over 5,000 songs, while most oldies stations only play a fraction of that many titles.

 On November 7, 2008, WYAY announced that it would not carry NASCAR races in 2009, and would become the new FM home of Georgia Tech football and men's basketball.

 On April 6, 2009, it was announced that Imus would move from WYAY to talk station WCFO.
 The "Spiff & Fred Show", hosted by former Fox 97 personality Spiff Carner with co-host Freddie Brooks, moved from afternoons to mornings to replace Imus.

-On November 22, 2010, the station changed its branding to "106.7 Atlanta's Greatest Hits," dropping The True Oldies Channel network, and shifted its format to a mix of hit songs from the 1970s and 1980s, eliminating songs from the 1960s.
+On November 22, 2010, the station changed its branding to "106.7 Atlanta's Greatest Hits", dropping The True Oldies Channel network, and shifted to a classic hits format featuring a mix of hit songs from the 1970s and 1980s, eliminating most songs from the 1960s.

 Citadel merged with Cumulus Media on September 16, 2011.